surftrips.co

 Frequently asked

-Miramar is a reef break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Miramar is a reef bottom, long walling reef left with hollow inside section and multiple tide-dependent zones, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Miramar